ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 - @fa-pencil@ If you measured the weight of the pencil on a sensitive electronic scale, you would notice that the reading in last significant figure fluctuates due to factors such as electronic noise, air pressure fluctuations, and thermal fluctuations of the mechanical parts of the scale.

 - @fa-pencil@ When you measure the pencil, it is highly unlikely that the edges of the pencil are aligned with the ruler markings, regardless of how careful you are.
-Each time you measure the pencil&rsquo;s length, your resulting value is slightly different, especially when you are estimating the value between tick marks on the ruler.
+Each time you measure the pencil's length, your resulting value is slightly different, especially when you are estimating the value between tick marks on the ruler.

 - @fa-pencil@ If you and nine of your friends all measured the length of the pencil to one decimal place past the visible markings on your ruler, you would likely see that there is a spread of values that are close but do not agree.

 :::

-We can&rsquo;t eliminate random errors [fn] This is a deep and true fact about the nature of our universe.
+We can't eliminate random errors [fn] This is a deep and true fact about the nature of our universe.
 Even in the absence of [quantum mechanics](https://en.wikipedia.org/wiki/Quantum_mechanics), it would take an infinite number of measurements to pin down the value of a quantity to infinite precision, and hence an infinite amount of time and resources![/fn], but we can minimize *and characterize* them by using precise instruments, and by collecting a large data set for calculating the average of our measurements.
 Thus, we need to perform multiple trials by repeating the experiment several times to average out the random errors (and characterize the spread, or precision, of our results as a whole).

 **Random error leads to uncertainty in our measurement.**